92green/unmutable/DOCS.md

 ## Util

+Utils include functions that make Unmutable.js useable and useful, as well as plain-Javascript friendly versions of some of Immutable.js top level functions.

 #### util/pipe
  `pipe(...functions) => (value) => newValue` - Composes (combines) functions together from left to right.
 Returns an evaluator that returns the output of the operation.